tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Infra/AWS Cloud Edge Locations.md

 > The content is delivered faster because the data is no longer requested from the primary location.
 > It is delivered from the Edge Location.
 The location nearest to the user.

+### How Cache Works

+The cache saves subsets of data, making it available in the "cache-memory" Once someone requested the da